 C++ new Operator Example

-Let us take an example to illustrate the new operator in C++.
+Let's consider an instance to demonstrate the new operator in C++.

 Example